drainerlight/StreamLight/README.md

 - **Store Badges on Game Covers** *(StreamTweak 5.0.0+)* — per-game badge overlaid on each cover (Steam, Epic, GOG, Ubisoft, Xbox, Battle.net, EA App), fetched via the `APPSTORES` command
 - **Session Quality Reporting** *(StreamTweak 5.2.0+)* — FPS, drops, RTT, jitter, decode latency, bitrate streamed every second; StreamTweak generates the quality grade and sparkline charts in its Logs tab
 - **Remote Session Pause** *(StreamTweak 6.0.0+)* — Pause button on StreamTweak's Home page terminates the stream on the client side; signal piggybacked on the existing per-second `STATS` channel
+- **Remote Host Power-Off** *(StreamTweak 7.2.0+)* — a **Power…** chooser (Options menu) shuts down the host PC, this client PC, or both; a status-bar **X · Shutdown** shortcut opens it for the highlighted host.
+Host power-off rides the authenticated bridge and only works on an AUTHORIZED host
+- **Remote Windows Update** *(StreamTweak 7.3.0+)* — Options → **Check Windows Update on host…** scans, classifies and installs Windows updates on the host (Security + Defender / All), rebooting only if required, with a backgroundable progress view.
+The Power… chooser can also **install pending updates before shutting down**, on the host and/or this client, showing where updates are pending
 - **Tailscale, unified into one tile** *(StreamTweak 6.3.0+; single tile in StreamLight 3.3.0)* — after pairing via LAN IP, StreamLight queries the `TAILSCALE` bridge command.
 If StreamTweak reports a `100.x.y.z` Tailscale address, StreamLight records it on the host's **single** tile, which then tracks both the LAN and Tailscale IPs and shows a `TAILSCALE · AVAILABLE` badge (just `TAILSCALE` when only the Tailscale path is up).
 Opening the host or *All Apps* uses whichever path is available (LAN locally, Tailscale remotely); a dedicated **Tailscale** option forces the `100.x` endpoint.
 Combined with the **Auto-start Tailscale on launch** Settings toggle, the round-trip is automatic: open StreamLight → Tailscale comes up → one click streams from anywhere

 ## ✨ What's New in 3.3.0 — "The Patch Tuesday Update"